ZRP dispels curfew rumours on social media

 He also dismissed earlier reports that police had blocked certain roads in and around the city as false.

-“The police dismisses false reports claiming that certain roads in Harare are blocked by law enforcement agents.
-The public should feel free to conduct normal day-to-day activities not only in Harare but throughout the country.
-The Zimbabwe Republic Police warns individuals and groups who are peddling falsehoods bend on causing alarm and panic among the public that the long arm of the law will soon catch up with them,” Asst Comm Nyathi said.
+“The Police dismisses false reports claiming that certain roads in Harare are blocked by law enforcement agents.

+“The public should feel free to conduct normal day to day activities not only in Harare but throughout the country.

+“The Zimbabwe Republic Police warns individuals and groups who are peddling falsehoods bend on causing alarm and panic among the public that the long arm of the law will soon catch up with them,” Asst Comm Nyathi said.

 He said police deployments and presence in communities and Central Business Districts will continue throughout the country during the post-election period and beyond.